Ouranosinc/pavics-sdi/_sources/dev/installation.rst.txt

 Then simply run the following command, taking care to select an appropriate host name::

    HOSTNAME='boreas.ouranos.ca' bash -c 'docker-compose up -d'

+This installation will run on a single server instance, but there are instructions for :ref:`load_balancing`.

 Updating container to the latest version